The Paul Tobenkin Memorial Award

 The Paul Tobenkin Memorial Award is given annually at graduation and honors the late New York Herald Tribune reporter and recognizes outstanding achievements in reporting on racial or religious hatred, intolerance or discrimination in the United States.
 The award is judged by the faculty of the Journalism School. #TobenkinAward

-The Paul Tobenkin Memorial Award and its $1,500 prize are given for distinguished reporting about race, discrimination and religious intolerance.
+The Paul Tobenkin Memorial Award and its $1,500 prize is given for distinguished reporting about race, discrimination and religious intolerance.
 Authors may submit a portfolio of single articles or a published series.
-Print, radio, broadcast and digital reporting are eligible for the award.
-All entries must have been published in the U.S. during 2022, though in the case of a series or ongoing story, work that appeared in January 2023 will be accepted.
+Print, radio, broadcast, and digital reporting are all eligible for the award.
+All entries must have been published in the U.S. during 2023, though in the case of a series or ongoing story, work that appeared in January 2024 will be accepted.
+Journalists who report in a foreign language should submit copies of original stories with an English translation.
+No entry fee is required.

 How to Nominate